 - 90 grams fresh egg whites (from 3 eggs)

-- 45 grams granulated sugar + 1.5 tablespoons of water
+- 45 grams granulated sugar + enough water to make a thick paste

 - Pinch of cream of tartar, optional

 - 1 teaspoon coffee extract and/or instant coffee/espresso

 4 ounces (1 stick) butter, salted or unsalted

 1.5-2 cups confectioner's sugar, sifted to remove lumps

 1/2 teaspoon coffee extract or 1 teaspoon instant coffee (dissolved in same amount hot water) OR

 2-3 tablespoons Bailey's Irish Cream

 - Line two baking pans with parchment paper or silicone baking mats.

 - If using whole or slivered almonds, grind them with the powdered sugar in a food processor until the mixture resembles sand.
 Stop to redistribute the mixture once or twice.